sagemath/trac_to_gh/Issue 8524.md

 # Issue 8524: DisjointUnionEnumeratedSets should have a private __classcall__ method

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8524

 Original creator: hivert